griffithlab/pVACtools/docs/index.rst

 This is a hotfix release.
 It fixes the following issues:

-- IEDB changed the format of combinatorial class II alleles to use ``/`` as a delimiter instead of ``-``.
-DP alleles were previously fixed in pull request `#85 <https://github.com/griffithlab/pVACtools/pull/85>`_ but this failed to address DQ alleles.
-This version fixes this oversight.
+- There was a bug in how alternate alleles were resolved when matching VEP consequence fields to an entry which resulted in certain indels to be skipped.
+This has now been fixed.

 Coming soon
 -----------